ChanakyaMohanReddy/AI-Assignment5-SE24UCSE034/Q3/README.md

 Knowledge Graphs help in linking related information instead of storing data separately like traditional databases.
 This makes searching, recommendation, and reasoning easier in AI systems.

-Knowledge Graphs are widely used in Artificial Intelligence, semantic web applications, recommendation systems, search engines, healthcare systems, and chatbots because they improve data understanding and connected reasoning.
+Knowledge Graphs are widely used in AI systems, recommendation systems, search engines, and chatbots.

 ---

 In this assignment, a simple Knowledge Graph was implemented using Python dictionaries.
 Different cities, tourist places, and food items were connected using relationships such as has_places, has_food, located_in, and category.
 The program also performs simple queries to retrieve connected information from the graph.
 Example used in this assignment: